vrnetlab/vrnetlab/README.md

 port on that router.
 Z is the second router and N is the port on the second router.

-To set up more than one p2p link, simply add more mapping separated by space and don't forget to link the virtual routers:
+To set up more than one p2p link, simply add more mappings separated by space and don't forget to link the virtual routers:
 ```
 docker run -d --name vr-xcon --link vr1 --link vr2 --link vr3 vr-xcon --p2p vr1/1--vr2/1 vr1/2--vr3/1